rahul38888/Modeling-Tool/README.md

 b. '-' -> Decreasing corresponding variable.

 ### Lighting
-The software provide 2 lights:
+The software provide 8 lights:
 a.
 LIGHT0 is on by default.
 b.
-LIGHT1 is off but can be On by pressing 'l';
+LIGHT1, LIGHT2, .... are off but can be On by pressing 'l';

 ### Camera Transform
 1. DOLLY CAMERA - the camera zoom in or out.